usmanovs/Salesforce-Interview-Handbook/dev-exercises.md

 3. What is the average salary of a salesforce developer in Austin?
 4. What is the most popular Salesforce blog?
 5. Where can you find the abridged version of Winter 2020 release notes?

+### Day 10 (Engaging the Community)
+1. Register an account at https://success.salesforce.com/
+1. Register at an upcoming Salesforce Admin Group meeting
+1. Register at an upcoming Salesforce Developer Group meeting
+1. Register a Reddit account.
+Review the last 10 posts in  https://www.reddit.com/r/salesforce/.
+Search for "Salesforce Developer Interview" posts
+1. Register with https://salesforce.stackexchange.com/.
+Read the last 5 posts.
+Upvote those that you find interesting.

 [[↑] Back to top](#salesforce-exercises)